UQ-RCC/hpc-docs/guides/Slurm-Tips.md

 This allows the job to be scheduled to the 40GB MIG slices (A100 or H100) or the L40s GPUs.

-## Use the Right QoS for Faster Turnaround
+## Use the right QoS for short jobs to reduce wait time

 ### debug QoS